cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/use-network-upload-to-import-rms-encrypted-pst-files.md

 > [!IMPORTANT]
 > You have to perform Step 1 through Step 4 only once to set up and configure your organization to encrypt and import PST files to Office 365 mailboxes.
 After you perform these steps, follow Step 5 through Step 8 each time you want to encrypt, upload, and import a batch of PST files.

-For more information about importing data to Office 365, [Overview of importing your organization PST files to Office 365](importing-pst-files-to-office-365.md).
+For more information about importing data to Office 365, see [Overview of importing your organization PST files to Office 365](importing-pst-files-to-office-365.md).

 ## Before you begin